Northern and Southern dynasties: Sinicization

 In the year 523, Prince Dongyang of the Northern Wei was sent to Dunhuang to serve as its governor for a term of fifteen years.
-With the Buddhism gaining mainstream acceptance in Chinese society, Prince Dongyang and local wealthy families set out to establish a monumental project in honor of Buddhism, carving and decorating Cave 285 of the Mogao Caves with beautiful statues and murals.
-This promotion of the arts would continue for centuries at Dunhuang and is now one of China's greatest tourist attractions.
+With Buddhism gaining mainstream acceptance in Chinese society, Prince Dongyang and local wealthy families set out to establish a monumental project in honor of Buddhism, carving and decorating Cave 285 of the Mogao Caves with beautiful statues and murals.
+Such promotion of the arts would continue for centuries at Dunhuang and it is now one of China's greatest tourist attractions.